 The rule of thumb is that mini traffic circles, which are usually found in residential areas, have the same rules as a four-way stop – first come, first served.
 For larger traffic circles, which are usually found at busy crossings to assist with the flow of traffic, you need to give way to the right.

 Motorists should take extra care when the roads are wet as you can easily lose control of your vehicle and accidents occur regularly when it has rained.

 At around 08:00, an accident on the Ermelo road caused three people to sustain light injuries.
 The driver of a white Toyota Quantum lost control of his vehicle on the wet road and it rolled.
 On the same date, emergency personnel were called out to another accident scene, also on the Ermelo road.
 The driver of a Ford Laser slipped on the wet road surface, lost control of the vehicle and it rolled.
 Three people were treated for minor injuries.

 The driver of the vehicle stated that he lost control of his vehicle and it rolled.
 One person was treated for light injuries on the scene.

-3 February 2019: One person sustained serious injuries after an accident occurred on the Ermelo road at around 12:00, involving three vehicles.
-The drivers of two Ford Ranger bakkies were on route to Ermelo when the driver of the front vehicle lost control of his vehicle and collided with the back axle of an oncoming heavy motor vehicle, which was heading to Piet Retief.
+One person sustained serious injuries after an accident occurred on the Ermelo road at around 12:00, involving three vehicles.
+The drivers of two Ford Ranger bakkies were on route to Ermelo when the driver of the front vehicle lost control of his vehicle.
+He collided with the back axle of an oncoming heavy motor vehicle, which was heading to Piet Retief.
 This resulted in the second Ford Ranger’s driver driving into the back of the first one.

 Please be observant of other motorists on the road.
 Be safe, buckle up and stay within the designated speeding limit.
-Do not take unnecessary chances by overtaking vehicles when it is not safe to do so and when there is bad weather, slippery roads and poor visibility, drive with extra care.
+Do not take unnecessary chances by overtaking vehicles when it is not safe to do so.
+And lastly, when there is bad weather, slippery roads and poor visibility, drive with extra care.